 11. Fires – No open fires or charcoal BBQs permitted at the Event HQ/camping field.

 12. No private generators or sound systems.

 13. Illegal drugs – Illegal drug use will not be tolerated at the OMM Festival.
 Please do not bring and/or take drugs.
 Any drug use will be reported to the police.

 14. U18s.
 Children must be accompanied by a suitable and responsible adult guardian.
 The guardian is responsible for the welfare of the child.

 EVENT HQ LOCATION

-We’re delighted to be having this year’s OMM Festival back in the rolling hills of Cannock Chase.
+We’re delighted to be having this year’s OMM Lite in the heart of the beautiful Lake District.

-Access to parking, camping and the Event Centre will be clearly signposted.
+Access to parking, camping and the Event Centre open at 3pm on Friday and will be clearly signposted.